As a newcomer or Canadian non-resident, you might be wondering: can I get life insurance?

 Because term life insurance is limited in duration, it is ideal for those who want to cover large expenses such as a mortgage and protect their family's future until their children become financially independent.
 When the policy term expires, the coverage terminates and you are no longer insured.
 So, if you pass away three months after your plan expires, your loved ones will receive no compensation.

-Whole Life Insurance
+Permanent Life Insurance

-Whole life insurance provides coverage for your entire life, as long as you make your monthly payments.
+Whole life insurance provides permanent coverage for your entire life, as long as you make your monthly payments.
 Most permanent life insurance policies (but not all) include a cash value component.
 This sub-account earns interest or capital gains and grows tax-free.
 You can access the cash value of the coverage at any moment and for any reason while you are still alive.
 When you die, your loved ones normally only receive the death benefit.
 If your policy contains unused cash value at the time of death, the insurer will get it.

 Permanent life insurance is up to 10 to 15 times more expensive than term life insurance since it provides lifetime protection and accumulates financial value.
 Despite the high rates, permanent life insurance may be the best option in certain circumstances.
 For example, someone with a lifelong dependent or someone looking for an extra investment vehicle may find it worthwhile.